Gurbanguly Berdimuhamedow: Accusations of totalitarianism

 In 2008, he dismissed Akmyrat Rejepow, the longtime chief of the presidential security detail and one of the main proponents of Nyýazow's personality cult.
 In 2011, he sang a song on a video posted to YouTube.

 In May 2013, he fell off his horse during a race.
 The fall was censored on TV but leaked online, and mocked on an episode of HBO's Last Week Tonight with John Oliver in 2019.
-Journalists leaving the country following the accident, reported that their electronic devices were searched for traces of footage of the incident.
+Journalists leaving the country following the accident reported that their electronic devices were searched for traces of footage of the incident.

-In July 2013, Jennifer Lopez publicly apologised for singing Happy birthday! to Berdimuhamedow during a sponsored concert, stating she was not aware of the human rights issues in Turkmenistan prior to the show.
+In July 2013, Jennifer Lopez publicly apologised for singing “Happy Birthday!” to Berdimuhamedow during a sponsored concert, stating she was not aware of the human rights issues in Turkmenistan prior to the show.
 In August 2013, Berdimuhamedow suspended his Democratic Party of Turkmenistan membership for the duration of his presidency, ostensibly to remain "above partisan politics" and "promote a multiparty system."

 In 2015, a golden statue of Berdimuhamedow riding a horse atop a white-marble cliff was erected in Ashgabat.

 The Turkmenistan Parliament abolished term limits for the presidency in September 2016, which allowed Berdimuhamedow to run for a third term.

-In January 2018, Berdimuhamedow ordered the impounding of black cars in the capital because he considered the color white to be "lucky".
+In January 2018, Berdimuhamedow ordered the impounding of black cars in the capital because he considered the colour white to be "lucky".
 Police seized dark-coloured vehicles in Ashgabat and their owners were told they must pay to have them repainted silver or white.
 The capital, known as the 'City of White Marble', holds the world record for the highest concentration of white-marble buildings.
-Berdimuhamedow is a known lover of the color white, living in a white palace and travelling in white limousines.
+Berdimuhamedow is a known lover of the colour white, living in a white palace and travelling in white limousines.
 It was later reported that the ban extended to vehicles of all colours except white.

 In July 2018, he appeared in a rap video with his grandson.
 He had previously lifted weights on camera, and also acted as DJ.

 By decree of Berdimuhamedow in January 2019, the government will gradually end state funding of the Academy of Sciences of Turkmenistan; it will be phased out in three years.

 Violation of individual rights

-In 2010 the Obozrevatel magazine named Berdimuhamedow the fifth-worst dictator in the world out of 23 highlighted.
+In 2010, the Ukrainian magazine Obozrevatel named Berdimuhamedow the fifth-worst dictator in the world out of 23 highlighted.
 In the Press Freedom Index (Reporters Without Borders), Turkmenistan ranks 176 out of 178.

 Turkmenistan has more political prisoners than any of the other former countries of the former Soviet Union.